mukhtarworld/compounder/README.md

 ## Dependencies
 - [node](https://nodejs.org)
 - [yarn](https://yarnpkg.com/) (if your not using npm which is installed by default when you install nodejs)
+- [mongoDB](https://docs.atlas.mongodb.com/getting-started/) (to use mongoDB in the cloud using Atlas)

 ## Latest working branch
 `updated_v3`